trimstray/test-your-sysadmin-skills/README.md

 Is a process that has completed execution (via the **exit** system call) but still has an entry in the process table: it is a process in the "Terminated state".

 Processes marked **<defunct>** are dead processes (so-called "zombies") that remain because their parent has not destroyed them properly.
-These processes will be destroyed by init(8) if the parent process exits.
+These processes will be destroyed by init if the parent process exits.

 Useful resources: